-We have all been there: You try to print out a webpage or office document, but for some reason the print job got struck in the queue.
+We have all been there: You try to print out a webpage or office document, but for some reason, the print job got stuck in the queue.
 Or, at times, you may want to cancel a print job in the middle before your printer churns out all pages.

 As opening Devices and Printers every time to stop a print job or clear print queue doesn’t sound like a good idea, we have a small tool to share with you that lets you easily stop the print spooler service and clear print queue.

-If you are using regularly, you may want to use GreenCloudPrinter software to save printer ink, paper and also trees!
+If you are regularly using, you may want to use GreenCloudPrinter software to save printer ink, paper, and also trees!